SumoLogic/sumologic-documentation/docs/integrations/google/cloud-auto-scaler.md

 * [Platform Logs](https://docs.aws.amazon.com/appflow/latest/userguide/monitoring-cloudwatch.html)

 ## Setup

 You can collect the logs and metrics for Sumo Logic's Google Cloud Auto Scaler integration by following the below steps.

 ### Configure logs collection

-* Collect **Platform Logs** using [Google Cloud Platform source](/docs/send-data/hosted-collectors/google-source/google-cloud-platform-source).When you enable autoscaling, the autoscaler makes scaling decisions based on the options that you specify.
-Each scaling decision is logged by Cloud Logging which can be collected, [here](https://cloud.google.com/compute/docs/autoscaler/viewing-autoscaler-logs) are the details.
+* Collect **Platform Logs** using the [Google Cloud Platform source](/docs/send-data/hosted-collectors/google-source/google-cloud-platform-source).
+When you enable autoscaling, the [autoscaler](https://cloud.google.com/compute/docs/autoscaler/viewing-autoscaler-logs) makes scaling decisions based on the options that you specify.
+Each scaling decision is logged by Cloud Logging which can be collected.
 While creating the sync in GCP, as part of the **Choose logs to include in sink** section, you can use the following query:
    ```sql
    (resource.type=autoscaler)
    ```

 ### Configure metrics collection

 * Collect **GCP Metrics** using the [GCP Metric](/docs/send-data/hosted-collectors/google-source/gcp-metrics-source/) source.
-Note that in the Services dropdown, you'll need to select **Auto Scaler**.
+Make sure that you select **Auto Scaler** from the **Services** dropdown.
 For Google Auto Scaler metrics and dimensions, refer to [Google Auto Scaler metrics](https://cloud.google.com/monitoring/api/metrics_gcp#gcp-autoscaler).